alejandrozt/BasicRPG-Python/README.md

 A basic RPG game
 This currently includes:

-- A random character generator in the form of "Name": ["Race", [strength, dexterity, constitution, inteligence, wisdom, charisma]] (a nod to 5e)
+- A random character generator in the form of "Name": ["Race", [strength, dexterity, constitution, inteligence, wisdom, charisma], ["Modifier1", "Modifier2", ...]]] (a nod to 5e)
 - A random monster generator in the form of ["Name", maxHP, AC, Speed, {attack1, attack2, ...}]
 - A random room generator, that creates a random HeightxWidth room, and fills it with furniture, treasure and monsters.